 Your teams accomplishments must be linked to business profitability.

 As far as mathematical equations go, it’s pretty simple: Revenue – Expenses = Profit.
+This may also be identified as trade show ROI (return on investment).

 But getting to the final numbers for both Revenue and Expenses is not!
 Many factors influence the level of both categories and ultimately affect the contribution to the bottom line.